Documentation

 3. Configuring your app settings

-When developing a Pixel app, you must define a way to identify whether or not a VTEX account has the necessary permissions to communicate with the third-party solution in question.
-Otherwise, sharing data between the store and the solution won't be possible.
+When developing a Pixel app, you must define a way to identify if a VTEX account has the necessary permissions to communicate with the third-party solution in question.
+Otherwise, sharing data between the store and the solution will not be possible.

 This verification is generally performed via a user identification issued by the third-party solution.
-The user identification is an individual and untransferable value that identifies if you have the required permissions to use that solution.
-Think of the Google Tag Manager Pixel app: in order to use it, you must provide a user identification previously issued.
+The user identification is an individual and nontransferable value that identifies if you have the required permissions to use that solution.
+Think of the Google Tag Manager Pixel app — you must provide a previously issued user identification, in order to use it.

-In the following step by step, you'll learn how to make your Pixel app read the user identification and determine whether or not a user is allowed.
+In the following steps, you will learn how to make your Pixel app read the user identification and determine if a user is allowed.

 Step by step